deepakkk05/Compliance-Evidence-Automation-Script-/README.md

 3. Initialize logging and save environment metadata.
 4. Run local collectors in parallel (with progress bar).
 5. Run AWS collectors (if not skipped).
+6. Generate comprehensive summary report of all collected evidence.
-6. Zip the evidence folder.
+7. Zip the evidence folder.
-7. Display success message with output location.
+8. Display success message with output location.

 ---